• Skip to primary navigation

 Here is the step-by-step process to repot the long-stemmed plant.

-6. Once there are enough roots growing, you can cut them off and remove the hanging pot, place it in a better position so that the Aloe can continue growing.
+- Once there are enough roots growing, you can cut them off and remove the hanging pot, placing it in a better position so that the Aloe can continue growing.

 3. Method C: Cutting and Repotting

-Using a sharp and clean knife, cut the stem in a way that does not damage the plant.
+Using a sharp and clean knife, cut the stem to avoid damaging the plant.

 Once you cut it off, lay it on a dry area to ensure all the moisture is eliminated from the part.

-It would be helpful even to cut off two or three leaves from the bottom to bury the stem easier.
+It would be helpful even to cut off two or three leaves from the bottom to bury the stem more easily.

 Once the repotting process is completed, wait for a couple of days before watering the plant.